gauravmandal27/OrganDonationDApp/readme.md

 # ORGAN DONATION DECENTRALIZED APPLICATION

 ## Self Introduction
 Hi!
-My name is Sindhu and I have contributed for the smart
+My name is Sindhu and I have contributed for the creation of Smart Contract generation using solidity.
+Hi!
+My name is Vangmai and I have contributed for the creation of Forntend part using pyhon.
+Hi!
+My name is Gaurav and I have contributed for the creation of Blockchain Server generation and Storage in Etherium.

 ## Project Description
 The initiated system is an organ donation decentralized app using blockchain technology, which is a web application for patients to register their information like most medical ID, blood type, organ type and state.